Scrum Agile Project Management

 January 27, 2015 0

-Business Analysis (BA) is a growing profession which is helping organisations to manage business transformation in an ever changing and complex world.
-Business analysts work across the business change lifecycle; they develop early understanding of business needs so that the right projects are funded for the right reasons and ensure that the solutions are developed that meet these needs.
-As a result, the Agile philosophy and techniques are fundamental to business analyst’s work.
+Business Analysis (BA) is a profession which is helping organizations to manage business transformation in an ever-changing and complex world.
+Business analysts work across the business change lifecycle; they develop early understanding of business needs.
+Their work leads to a situation where the right projects are funded for the right reasons.

 1 3 4 5 6 7 8